ImperialCollegeLondon/wsi/README.md

 WSIMOD stands for the Water Systems Integrated Modelling framework.

+The terrestrial water cycle is a highly interconnected system where the movement of water is affected by physical and human processes.
+Thus, environmental models may become inaccurate if they do not provide a complete picture of the water cycle, missing out on unexpected opportunities and omitting impacts that arise from complex interactions.
+WSIMOD is a modelling framework to integrate these different processes.
+It provides a message passing interface to enable different subsystem models to communicate water flux and water quality information between each other, and self-contained representations of the key parts of the water cycle (rivers, reservoirs, urban and rural hydrological catchments, treatment plants, and pipe networks).
+We created WSIMOD to enable a user greater flexibility in setting up their water cycle models, motivated by the abundance of non-textbook water systems that we have experienced in industry collaboration.
+The WSIMOD Python package provides tutorials and examples to help modellers create nodes, connect them with arcs, and create simulations.

 You can access our documentation below or at [https://barneydobson.github.io/wsi](https://barneydobson.github.io/wsi).

+*Optional requirements to run demos*: [Pandas](#https://pandas.pydata.org/), [GeoPandas](#https://geopandas.org/en/stable/), [Matplotlib](#https://matplotlib.org/), [Shapely](#https://shapely.readthedocs.io/en/stable/manual.html), [tqdm](#https://tqdm.github.io/)

 ## Table Of Contents